 NOV 2012 - Fort Hill.
 Gold Coast estate built circa 1878 in Lloyd Neck is for sale.
 Click for listing.

 OCT 2012 - Glen Cove Mansion.
 Former estate of John and Ruth Pratt known as The Manor.
 There was a hearing held in September about a proposal to develop 17.5 acres of the estate grounds to build 46 single family homes.
 Read more.

 To submit a photo for Pic Of The Week (photos can be of any estate not just Long Isand's), comments, questions or anything else relating to this site: firstname.lastname@example.org

 Please help keep this site running and growing by making a donation.
 Any amount is greatly appreciated.
 Thank You!

-SOME IMAGES AND MANY OTHERS ARE AVAILABLE AS FRAMED ART, PRINTS, POSTERS AND MORE
+SOME IMAGES AND MANY OTHERS ARE AVAILABLE AS FRAMED ART, PRINTS, POSTERS, POSTCARDS AND MORE

 CLICK HERE FOR MORE INFO